 Once you've had your meeting, and you're leaving the client's office – don't be tempted to discuss the pitch on the phone or with colleagues until you're some distance away and out of earshot.
 You'd be surprised the number of times I've heard people lose pitches because someone blabbed in the lift and said something inappropriate about the client.

 If you win?

 Congratulations – you won the pitch!
-Now keep the momentum going by organising a follow-up meeting as soon as possible to discuss and negotiate your involvement with the client.
+Keep the momentum going by organising a follow-up meeting to discuss and negotiate your involvement with the client.
 Propose what you intend to do.

 And if you lose?

 If you weren't successful on this occasion, don't throw your toys out of the pram and vent your frustration all over Twitter as some strange people do.
 No one likes a sore loser, let alone a complete lack of professionalism.
 Instead, accept you didn't win and follow up with a 'thank you' email to the client, saying something like: